About zalunfiban

 Zalunfiban is designed for use by medical first responders via a subcutaneous injection, reaching maximal effect within 15 minutes.

-Zalunfiban has a half-life of about two hours, which may reduce the risk of bleeding and allow for rapid cardiac surgery or PCI if needed.
+Zalunfiban’s antiplatelet effect wears off in about two hours, which may allow for rapid cardiac surgery or PCI if needed.

 Competitive Landscape